nikita-kit/nikita-html/README.md

 Latest Release: [![GitHub version](https://badge.fury.io/gh/nikita-kit%2Fnikita-html.png)](https://github.com/nikita-kit/nikita-html/releases)

-If you want to start a new project from scratch, try [generator-nikita](https://github.com/nikita-kit/generator-nikita).
+If you want to start a new project from scratch, scaffold your stack with [generator-nikita](https://github.com/nikita-kit/generator-nikita).
-If you want to write efficient and scalable (S)CSS-code for big websites, try [nikita.css](https://github.com/nikita-kit/nikita-css).
+If you want to write efficient and scalable (S)CSS-code for websites, try [nikita.css](https://github.com/nikita-kit/nikita-css).

 ## Contents